-Employees necessary in providing essential services to the public during periods of inclement weather (such as sanding streets, barricading streets, providing customer service, manning telephones, restoring electric power, repairing traffic lights, providing 9-1-1/ rescue services, and other essential duties) shall report to work as scheduled.
+Employees who work in the departments involved in providing essential services to the public during periods of inclement weather, such as sanding streets, barricading streets, providing customer service, manning telephones, restoring electric power, repairing traffic lights, providing rescue services, and other essential duties shall comply with the rules established within their particular departments.
 Employees likely to be called to work in cases of emergency are required to reside within a reasonable commuting distance of their places of work.
-"Reasonable community distance" is defined as the ability to commute to work from home in thirty (30) minutes or less.
+Reasonable is defined as the ability to commute to work from home of thirty (30) minutes or less.

-Commuting distance or routine traffic congestion encountered on roads an employee must regularly travel to work will not be considered an excuse for tardiness, irregular attendance, or failure to report in a timely manner including during periods of inclement weather or emergencies when required.
+Commuting distance or routine traffic congestion on roads an employee must regularly travel to work will not be considered an excuse for tardiness, irregular attendance, or failure to report in a timely manner including during periods of inclement weather or emergencies when required.